lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the field is identified in the Field Description as being of fixed length, then applying the CDA to compress this field results in a fixed amount of bits.
 The residue for that field is simply the bits resulting from applying the CDA to the field.
-This value may be empty (e.g. not-sent CDA), in which case the field residue is absent from the Compression Residue.
+This value may be empty (e.g., not-sent CDA), in which case the field residue is absent from the Compression Residue.

 ~~~~